 - You observe (or your child informs you about) any signs of foot pain.
 Foot and ankle pain is not normal and should always prompt a visit to a specialist if it lasts more than a day or two.
-This is as true for a 4-year-old as it is for a 40-year-old.
-Hopefully, your child (if old enough) will tell you if and when they hurt, but sometimes you’ll have to infer it based on what you see.
-Signs might include limping, hobbling, shying away from play or sports, even frequent requests to be carried.
-Because podiatrists work exclusively with conditions of the feet and ankle, they are the best choice to diagnose and treat any painful foot problems.
+Children don't always tell us when they aren't feeling well, so it's important to know the signs.

 - Something looks strange about the shape of your child’s feet, or the way they move.
-A few important caveats here.
-First, there’s a reason they call them toddlers—kids may learn to walk at a young age, but their gait won’t look like an adult’s until much later.
-Second, some foot deformities or gait abnormalities in young kids will self-correct in time.
+Some foot deformities or gait abnormalities in young kids will self-correct in time.
 That said, it’s much better to be safe than sorry if you have any concerns.
 Flat feet, toes that point in or out, bowlegs, knock-kneed or pigeon-toed walking, etc. are all examples of abnormalities that merit a closer look.
 Sometimes the best option is simply to continue close observation, but if there are any treatable causes (like a neurological condition or bone fusion) that can be identified, it’s best to deal with them sooner rather than later.

 Is your child nervous about seeing the doctor?
 Learn more about how to help your child deal with fear and anxiety at the doctor's office.